nsshommo/jaycuthrell.github.io/blog/_posts/2005-03-19-internet-access.markdown

 As I drove up to the recycling bins (the real reason for my early morning trip), I saw the overflowing massive bin reserved for phone books.
 Yes, phone books.

-All that Internet access, and I wondered why there are still phone books.
+All that Internet access and I wondered why there are still phone books.
 Perhaps, the Internet access just isn’t as productive as it could be.